 - MileageWise also helps if, for any other reason, incomplete mileage logs need to be analyzed.
 The program will show (and recommend) where and how many trips/refuelings are missing for the required and IRS-proof mileage log.

-This feature also gives you the ability to check, fix, or create IRS-proof mileage logs from your already existing logs which were created by another mileage tracking app, method, or was simply kept on paper or Excel with the help of our Built-In IRS Auditor who checks and corrects 70 logical conflicts in your mileage logs.
+This feature also gives you the ability to check, fix, or create IRS-proof mileage logs from your already existing logs which were created by another mileage tracking app or method, or were simply kept on paper or Excel with the help of our Built-In IRS Auditor who checks and corrects 70 logical conflicts in your mileage logs.